Spring and Autumn period: Hegemony of Qin (628–621)

-Hegemony of Chu (613–591 BCE)
+Hegemony of Chu (613–591)

 King Zhuang of Chu expanded the borders of Chu well north of the Yangtze River, threatening the Central States in modern Henan.
-At one point the Chu forces advanced to just outside the royal capital of Zhou, upon which King Zhuang sent a messenger to ask how heavy and bulky the Nine Cauldrons were; implying he might soon arrange to have them moved to his own capital.
+At one point the Chu forces advanced to just outside the royal capital of Chengzhou, upon which King Zhuang sent a messenger to inquire into the heft and bulk of the Nine Cauldrons – the symbols of royal ritual authority – implying he might soon arrange to have them moved to his own capital.
 In the end the Zhou capital was spared, and Chu shifted focus to harassing the nearby state of Zheng.
 The once-hegemon state of Jin intervened to rescue Zheng from the Chu invaders but were resolutely defeated, which marks the ascension of Chu as the dominant state of the time.

 Despite his de facto hegemony, King Zhuang's self-proclaimed title of "king" was never recognized by the Zhou states.
-In the Spring and Autumn Annals he is defiantly referred to by the Chu ruler's original title "viscount" (the second-lowest noble rank), even at a time when he dominated most of south China.
+In the Spring and Autumn Annals he is defiantly referred to as Zi (子, ruler; unratified lord), even at a time when he dominated most of south China.
 Later historians however always include him as one of the Five Hegemons.

 Late Spring and Autumn (591–453 BCE)

-The Six Ministers (588 BCE)
+The Six Ministers (588)

 In addition to interstate conflict, internal conflicts between state leaders and local aristocrats also occurred.
 Eventually the dukes of Lu, Jin, Zheng, Wey and Qi would all become figureheads to powerful aristocratic families.

-In the case of Jin, the shift happened in 588 BCE when the army was split into six independent divisions, each dominated by a separate noble family: the Zhao, Wei, Han, Fan, Zhi and Zhonghang.
+In the case of Jin, the shift happened in 588 when the army was split into six independent divisions, each dominated by a separate noble family: Zhi (智), Zhao (趙), Han (韓), Wei (魏), Fan (范) and Zhonghang (中行).
 The heads of the six families were conferred the titles of viscounts and made ministers, each heading one of the six departments of Zhou dynasty government.
 From this point on, historians refer to "The Six Ministers" as the true power brokers of Jin.

-The same happened to Lu in 562 BCE, when the Three Huan divided the army into three parts and established their own separate spheres of influence.
+The same happened to Lu in 562, when the Three Huan divided the army into three parts and established their own separate spheres of influence.
 The heads of the three families were always among the department heads of Lu.